D-Bhatta/Android-Testing-With-PL/notes/notes_Android_Testing_With_PL.md

 - The `test` directory is for unit tests, and other tests which do not require android components to run.
 - The `androidTest` directory is for integrated tests, which depend on parts of the android system to run, such as fragments, activiites, and such.
 - Each of `testImplementaion` and `androidTestImplementation` is called a single source set.
 They live in the `src/test` and `src/androidTest` folders.
 - `testImplementaion` is for tests in the `test` directory.
-These are
+These tests do not need part of the android framework to function.
 - `androidTestImplementation` is for tests in the `androidTest` directory.
 These need part of the android framework to run.
 These are instrumented unit tests.

 ![Test directories](./static/img/test-directories.png)